 She regularly collaborates with artists including Sergio Tiempo, Håvard Gimse, Anthony Marwood and Leif Ove Andsnes.
 She has also worked with Martha Argerich, Ian Bostridge, Simon Keenlyside, Imogen Cooper, Lars Vogt, Isabelle Faust, and is the proud artistic director of her own chamber music festival in Purbeck, Dorset.

 She regularly works with contemporary composers such as Thomas Larcher and Brian Elias and has also curated and been involved in cross-disciplinary projects with the dancer Carlos Acosta, writer Jeanette Winterson and director Deborah Warner amongst others.

 In 2015, Natalie Clein was appointed Artist in Residence and Director of Musical Performance at Oxford University for 4 years, taking a leading role in concert programming, in developing new artistic projects, and in introducing new modes of teaching.
 A Bach project began in the autumn of 2016, along with visits from a number of leading contemporary composers.

-Born in the United Kingdom, Natalie came to widespread attention at the age of sixteen when she won both the BBC Young Musician of the Year and the Eurovision Competition for Young Musicians.
+Born in the United Kingdom, Natalie came to widespread attention at the age of sixteen when she won both the BBC Young Musician of the Year and the Eurovision Competition for Young Musicians in Warsaw.
 As a student she was awarded the Queen Elizabeth the Queen Mother Scholarship by the Royal College of Music.
 She completed her studies with Heinrich Schiff in Vienna.
-Natalie is a Professor at the Royal College of Music London.
+Natalie is a Professor at the Royal College of Music London and Music Academy Rostock.
 She plays the 'Simpson' Guadagnini cello of 1777.